-There is 1 toilet open in the car park which I’d recommend using before you start your journey through the woods.
-We chose to take the red route which we were told would take approximately 25 minutes however it was hot, I had a pushchair and my daughter had to keep looking for fairy doors and climb trees so for us it took about 40 minutes.
+There is a visitor centre and toilets close to the car park and I’d recommend using the toilets before you start your journey through the woods.
+We chose to take the red route which we were told would take approximately 25 minutes however it was hot, I had a pushchair and my daughter had to keep looking for fairy doors (imaginary ones) and climb trees so for us it took about 40 minutes.

-After our picnic it started getting too hot for us and whilst there was a couple of shady spots under the trees we thought it would be nicer to have a slow walk back through the woods where it was cool.
+After our picnic it started getting too hot for us on the beach and whilst there was a couple of shady spots under the trees we thought it would be nicer to have a slow walk back through the woods where it was cool.

 Now, here lies our one little problem.
 We followed the red route down with no problems at all but on the way back I must have missed a turning and we ended up going a completely different route.
 My mistake took us out of the lovely shade and onto a hot path which ended up taking well over an hour which luckily my daughter slept mostly through.
 My poor mum was bursting for a wee and I’ll admit after a while I wished I’d picked up a map or invested in a compass haha.